blakesmods/web/apps/web/content/docs/1.21/extendedcrafting/flux-crafting.md

 ### The Recipe File

 This section will go over the values available to use in an Ender Crafting recipe.
-Syntax can be inferred from the example jsons below.
+Syntax can be inferred from the example JSONs below.

 #### Shaped